jsohlendorff/continuous_time_LTMLE/note.typ

 == Algorithm for IPCW Iterative Conditional Expectations Estimator <alg:ipcwice>

-In this section, we present an algorithm for the ICE-IPCW estimator based on the preceding discussion.
+// JOHAN: this should be a section for itself not a subsection of = Censoring In this section, we present an algorithm for the ICE-IPCW estimator based on the preceding discussion.
 Two approaches are suggested by @thm:parameter and @thm:ice.
+// JOHAN: Theorem 3 is for uncensored data hence it cannot be used so why discuss it?
 However, we do not recommend using the representation in Theorem 3, which involves iterative integration, as this method becomes computationally infeasible even for small values of $K$.

 The algorithm for the ICE-IPCW estimator is outlined below.
 It requires as inputs the dataset $cal(D)_n$, a time point $tau$ of interest, and a cause-specific cumulative hazard model $cal(L)_h$​ for the censoring process.
+This model takes as input the event times, the cause of interest, and covariates from some covariate space $bb(X)$,
+// JOHAN: hat(Lambda) should be hat(Lambda^c) correct?
-This model takes as input the event times, the cause of interest, and covariates from some covariate space $bb(X)$, and outputs an estimate of the cumulative cause-specific hazard function $hat(Lambda): (0, tau) times bb(X) -> RR_+$ for the censoring process.
+and outputs an estimate of the cumulative cause-specific hazard function $hat(Lambda): (0, tau) times bb(X) -> RR_+$ for the censoring process.

 The algorithm also takes a model $cal(L)_o$ for the iterative regressions, which returns a prediction function $hat(nu): bb(X) -> RR_+$ for the pseudo-outcome.